BGI-IORI/nCoV_Meta/Tools/READM.md

-You could try these software directly, if they can be run directly.
+This folder provides some executable files of the software related in the pipeline.
+The user could try these softwares, but due to different system environments, they may not be able to run directly.
+We recommend users to install the softwares according to their manuals.